State University of New York at Plattsburgh: Organization

 Alexander Enyedi became president of SUNY Plattsburgh on January 21, 2020.
-Enyedi is a member of the SUNY Plattsburgh College Council, which serves as an oversight and advisory body to the senior administration within the State University of New York system.
+Enyedi is a member of the SUNY Plattsburgh University Council, which serves as an oversight and advisory body to the senior administration within the State University of New York system.
 In accordance with New York State Education Law, nine of the ten Council members are appointed to seven-year terms by the Governor of New York, with the one student elected to the remaining post for a one-year term.

 Academics and demographics

 SUNY Plattsburgh is accredited by the Middle States Commission on Higher Education.
 The college offers more than 60 baccalaureate degrees and a wide variety of minors within three principle academic divisions; School of Arts & Sciences, School of Business & Economics, and School of Education, Health & Human Services.
 Graduate degrees are offered in data analytics, education, school psychology, speech-language pathology, clinical mental health counseling, fitness and wellness leadership, natural resources and ecology, and student affairs and higher education.
 All courses offered at Plattsburgh are taught by faculty, the majority of which hold doctoral degrees.

-A few of SUNY Plattsburgh's more notable academic programs include: